KoichiYasuoka/UniDic2UD/README.md

 pip install unidic2ud
 ```

 By default installation, `UniDic` and `UDPipe` are invoked through Web APIs.
-If you want to invoke them locally and fast, you can download `UniDic` and `UDPipe` which you use just as follows:
+If you want to invoke them locally and faster, you can download `UniDic` and `UDPipe` which you use just as follows:

 ```sh
 python -m unidic2ud download.unidic qkana